artinformationcommons/artinformationcommons.github.io/_posts/2019-11-25-semantic-web-in-libraries-conference-report.md

-The Art Information Commons at the Philadelphia Museum of Art has been made possible by <b>The Andrew W. Mellon Foundation</b>.</p>
+The Art Information Commons at the Philadelphia Museum of Art has been made possible by <b>Mellon Foundation</b>.</p>